hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

       * x_t = F_t * S_t * E_t
       * This model often used when there is time-varying seasonality
     * [Example of applying both additive and multiplicative methods for decomposition, and python built-in `seasonal_decompose`][6]

+### Auto-Regressive Models
+* AR, MA, ARMA, ARIMA, Seasonal ARIMA all assume stationary
+  * Python built-in functions for ARMA, AR, MA will check stationary, if non-stationary will return error; ARIMA and Seasonal ARIMA will use differencing to deal with non-stationary issue
+#### AR models
+* The way it regress on time series is to regress it with its lag term.
+So it's good at capturing the trens since it's predicted based on the prior time values
+* `p` is the order of AR
+  * Check PACF for this, exclude lag 0, the number of significant lags is p
+* [Example to create AR model, and forecast on it][13]
+  * The residual follows normal ditribution with 0 mean
+* <b>Positiveatocorrelation is corrected using AR models and negative autocorrelation is corrected using MA models</b>
+#### MA models
+* It uses the autocorrealtion between residuals to forecast values.
+This helps adjust for unpredictable events (such as market crash leading to share prices falling that will happen over time)
+* `q` is the order for MA
+  * Check ACF for q, since it defines error serial correlation well
+* [Example to create MA model, and forecast on it][14]
+  * The residual follows normal ditribution with 0 mean
+#### ARMA models
+* The AR(p) models tend to capture the mean reversion effect wheres MA(q) models tend to capture the shock effect in error
+* 🌺 Some Thumb rules to determine the orders of ARMA:
+  * ACF is exponentially decreasing and PACF has significant correlation at lag 1, use p and p=1
+  * ACF is forming a sine-wave and PACF has significant correlation at lag 1, 2, then use p and p=2
+  * ACF has significant autocorrelation and PACF has exponential decay, use q
+  * ACF has significant autocorrelation, PACF shows sine-wave pattern, use q
+  * Both ACF, PACF are showing sine-waves, use both p, q
+* When there is uncertainty in , p, q values, can try grid search with AIC as the metric, choose the option with the minimum AIC
+* After choose the orders need to check the normality of residuals of the model to see whether it's normally distributed
+  * qq-plot, check the [example here][16]
+#### ARIMA (Box_Jenkins model)
+* Comparing with ARMA model, it added the differencing order `d`, which is used to de-trend the signal to make it stationary before applying ARMA
+  * ARIMA(0,1,0) represents a random walk model
+* When there is uncertainty in , p, d, q values, can try grid search with AIC as the metric, choose the option with the minimum AIC
+* After choose the orders need to check the normality of residuals of the model to see whether it's normally distributed
+  * qq-plot, check the [example here][16]
+  * Shapiro-wilk test
+#### SARIMA (Seasonal ARIMA)
+* SARIMA(p,d,q,m), `m` represents the number of periods per season
+* In [this example][16], check the ACF, PACF, at 42 time index it's showing slghtly significant corelation, which may be the seasonality present, so m=42
+### Summarize Steps of using (S)ARIMA models 🌺
+* Check stationary and residual normality
+* Plot ACF, PACF
+  * If you will use AR, MA, ARMA need to convert to stationary then plot to decide orders
+  * If you use ARIMA, SARIMA, need to plot after differencing the original ts (and it's stationary after differencing) to decide other orders
+* If ACF, PACF cannot help decide orders, try grid search and choose the option with minimized AIC
+* Check fittedmodel's residual normality to further valid the model

 ## References